kmaho17/shinpokered-rebalanced/README.md

 - Boosted Eevee encounter rate to 5.5%
 - The shimmer transformation's text box no longer requires a button prompt to scroll through
 - The battle clauses between link players now sync and are applied during battles
+- The stat displays of the active pokemon in battle will display its current-time stats instead of its unmodified stats

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.
 - Minor fix for Itemfinder when there are multiple hidden items on screen.